nasa/nasapress/README.md

 $ composer install
 ```

 Run `yarn` from the theme directory to install dependencies.
-If you won't be making changes to the theme's source code then run `yarn install --production`.
+If you won't be making changes to the theme's static assets (css, javascript, images) then run `yarn install --production`.

 Update `resources/assets/config.json` settings:
   * `devUrl` should reflect your local development hostname